armhold/justaddwater/readme.md

+# Just Add Water

-Just Add Water is am open-source Wicket project that makes it easy to support user logins in your webapp.
+Just Add Water is an open-source Wicket project that makes it easy to support user logins in your webapp.

 It builds on the following projects: